Livingstone17/Livingstone17/README.md

 I am a UI/UX Designer and Frontend Developer passionate about designing and developing solutions that balances aesthetics and functionality;

 I am skilled in designing,protyping, developing and testing multiple web-based applications using a range of technologies.
 I basically code in JavaScript, use Figma/Adobe XD for UI Design and flutter/Dart for mobile development.
-I love challenging myself to build every product I design.
+I love challenging myself to build every product I design and to learn something new everyday.
 At my free time, I study God and the laws of nature 😄

 - 💬 Ask me about Javascript,Figma,Adobe XD and user interface development.✨
 - ⚡ Fun fact: I love playing musical instruments(especially strings):musical_note: and impacting others.